Efficient Learning on Large Graphs using a Densifying Regularity Lemma: Processing IBGs with neural networks

-\paragraph{\ibgnns for spatio-temporal graphs.} Given a graph with fixed connectivity and time-varying node features, the \ibg is fitted to the graph only once.
-The model which predicts the signal in the next time step from previous times is learned on this fixed \ibg.
+\paragraph{\ibgnns for spatio-temporal graphs.} Given a graph with fixed connectivity and time-varying node features, we fit the \ibg to the graph once.
+We then train a model on the frozen \ibg to predict the next-step signal from past time steps.
 Thus, given $T$ training signals, an \ibgnn requires $\gO(TNKD^2)$ operations per epoch, compared to $\gO(TED^2)$ for MPNNs, with the preprocessing time remaining independent of $T$.
 Thus, as the number of training signals increases, the efficiency gap between \ibgnns and MPNNs becomes more pronounced.